emverdes/mssql-openshift/README.md

 ```
 $ oc apply -f mssqlpasswd.yml
 ```
 Create persistent volume claim.
-This PVC will provision a Persistent Volume in the default Storage Class You can specify a storage class adding a line   storageClassName: <name-of-storage-class> in the spec section.
+This PVC will provision a Persistent Volume in the **default Storage Class** You can specify a storage class adding a line   storageClassName: <name-of-storage-class> in the spec section.
+If you don't have a storage class with automatic provisioning you should configure a persistent volume acording your infrastructure.

 ```
 $ oc apply -f sqlpvc.yml
 ```
-Create deployment
+Create deployment.
+The image used is based on RHEL8 UBI.
 ```
 $ oc apply -f sqldeployment.yml
 ```